Bove1976/smartthings-cli/packages/cli/README.md

   ID  device profile to retrieve; UUID or the number of the profile from list

 OPTIONS
-  -h, --help             show CLI help
+  -A, --all-organizations          include entities from all organizations the user belongs to -O, --organization=organization  The organization ID to use for this command -h, --help                       show CLI help
-  -j, --json             use JSON format of input and/or output -o, --output=output    specify output file
-  -p, --profile=profile  [default: default] configuration profile -t, --token=token      the auth token to use
-  -v, --verbose          include presentationId and manufacturerName in list output -y, --yaml             use YAML format of input and/or output --compact              use compact table format with no lines between body rows --expanded             use expanded table format with a line between each body row --indent=indent        specify indentation for formatting JSON or YAML output --language=language    ISO language code or "NONE" to not specify a language.
+  -j, --json                       use JSON format of input and/or output -o, --output=output              specify output file -p, --profile=profile            [default: default] configuration profile -t, --token=token                the auth token to use -v, --verbose                    include presentationId and manufacturerName in list output -y, --yaml                       use YAML format of input and/or output --compact                        use compact table format with no lines between body rows --expanded                       use expanded table format with a line between each body row --indent=indent                  specify indentation for formatting JSON or YAML output --language=language              ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 ALIASES
   $ smartthings device-profiles